MonkeManX/monkemanx.github.io/content/about.md

 {{< details "My Positions" "false" >}}

-This section provides an overview of the positions I hold on various topics.
-By "positions," I mean knowledge or beliefs that I consider highly likely to be true, though they are more speculative in nature rather than purely factual.
+This section provides an overview of my positions on various topics.
+By "positions," I mean knowledge or beliefs that I consider likely to be true, though they are more speculative in nature rather than purely factual.

 This section is a work in progress, and I will add entries to it whenever I write a relevant article.
+Furthermore, for most topics, I do not have time to explore every position in detail.
+As such, I have a strong bias towards the positions I’ve read about most thoroughly.

 ## Philosophy

 **Metaphilosophy**
 - Why care about philosophy?
 A: [Philosophical assumptions and better conversations](/articles/metaphilosophy)
 - What is the aim of philosophy?
 A: [Philosophy as a model](/articles/metaphilosophy)

 **Value Theory**
 - What do we *value*?
 A: [Capability to deploy consciousness](/articles/when_does_a_something_deserve_moral_considerations/)